-The final dataset contains 9,793 records (germination proportions for a given seed lot of a species, recorded in a set of experimental conditions) contributed by 12 research groups, representing 62 seed plant families and 661 species (291 strict alpine species and 370 generalists).
-Seed lots had been collected in 8 alpine regions of the world (Fig. 1), in both hemispheres.
-The total number of seeds used in the experiments is 365,508.
-The range of germination temperatures (weighted average of the daily thermoperiod) goes from 0 to 36 ºC, with 7,515 records of constant temperatures and 2,278 of alternating temperatures.
-Light was used in 8,927 records, darkness in 866.
+The final dataset contains 9,793 records (i.e. germination proportions for a given seed lot of a species, recorded in a set of experimental conditions), contributed by 12 research groups, representing 62 seed plant families and 661 species (291 strict alpine species and 370 generalists).
+Seed lots were originally sampled in eight alpine regions of the world (Table 1), in both hemispheres.
+The total number of seeds used in the experiments was 365,508.
+The germination temperatures (weighted average of the daily thermoperiod) ranged from 0 to 36 ºC, with 7,515 records of constant temperatures and 2,278 of alternating temperatures.
+Light was used in 8,927 records, and darkness in 866.
 The experiments were performed with unstratified seeds in 7,291 records, and of the rest, the majority (2,436) went through cold stratification.
-Scarification was applied to 119 records, and GA3 to 651.
-Germination incubations had ran for different periods of time, we established a cut-off time of 8 weeks to calculate the final germination percentages, in order to have an homogeneous comparison of germination.
+Scarification was applied in 119 records, and GA3 in 651.
+Since germination incubations ran for different periods of time, we established a cut-off time of 8 weeks to calculate the final germination percentages, in order to have an homogeneous comparison.

+Most of the investigated species are reported to have dormant seeds (Fig. 1a), but the frequency of their dormancy classes did not differ between generalist and strict alpine species.
+Among species with dormant seeds, physiological dormancy (PD) is the most common dormancy class (XX% of generalist species and XX% of specialist species), followed by morpho-physiologically dormant (XX% generalist and XX% specialist) and physically dormant seeds (XX% generalist and XX% specialist).
+Both strict alpine and generalist species had a similar range of values for seed mass (Fig. 1b) and embryo to endosperm ratio (Fig. 1c).
+The values of seed mass ranged from 0.02 to 58 mg, with a median of 0.56.
+Embryo:endosperm ratio encompassed the full range of potential values, from endospermic species with very small embryos (0.001) to non-endospermic seeds (1).
+The median value was 0.34.

-Germination indices
+Germination response variables

-As a response variable for the germination treatments, we used the final germination proportion and, in addition, we calculated the mean time to germination (MGT) and the germination uncertainty index (UNC) with the package GerminaR (Lozano-Isla et al., 2019).
+We used the final germination proportion (GP) as the main response variable for the germination treatments.
+We further calculated the mean time to germination (MGT) and the germination uncertainty index (UNC) with the package GerminaR (Lozano-Isla et al., 2019).
 MGT indicates the time it takes for half of the seed lot to germinate, while UNC estimates how scattered germination is through time.
-To calculate these indices, we used only records that had (i) more than 50% final germination check with Angelino; and (ii) less than 4 weeks of MGT; we established these limits to prevent the results being altered by a modification of seed dormancy status during the germination incubation.
+To calculate these indices, we used only records that had (i) more than 50% final germination; and (ii) less than 4 weeks of MGT; we established these limits to prevent the results being altered by a modification of seed dormancy status during the germination incubation.

-MCMC analysis
+MCMC models